Thomson Reuters Messenger

-Thomson Reuters Messenger (RM; formerly Reuters Messaging) is an instant messaging tool and real time collaboration service designed for financial professionals.
-Messenger was first released by Reuters in November 2002.
-On April 17, 2008, the Thomson Corporation and Reuters Group PLC combined to form Thomson Reuters.
-The most recent version of Messenger is Thomson Reuters Messenger 8.4, which was released on March 31, 2011.
+Thomson Reuters Messenger (formerly Reuters Messaging) is an instant messaging tool and real-time collaboration service commonly used by financial professionals.
+It was initially released by Reuters in November 2002.
+On April 17, 2008, Thomson Reuters purchased Reuters Group and acquired this service.
+The most recent version of it is Thomson Reuters Messenger 8.4, which was released on March 31, 2011.

 About

 Thomson Reuters Messenger is intended for the sharing of information among financial professionals.
 Thomson Reuters Messenger is available as a stand-alone product or as an embedded component in other Thomson Reuters products.
 The Messenger community provides direct access to over 140,000 professionals from the world's top financial institutions.

 Thomson Reuters Messenger Compliance is an add-on risk management and regulatory compliance service.
-Messenger Compliance logs all content shared and received through Messenger including group chat, attachments, forms and screenshots.
+Messenger Compliance logs all content shared and received through Messenger including group chat, attachments, forms, and screenshots.
 Archives are accessible (for extended archiving and eDiscovery) for a period of up to seven years.
 Thomson Reuters Messenger Compliance is powered by Global Relay technology.

 Messenger allows users to communicate with individuals on various consumer and enterprise IM networks.
 Consumer connectivity includes AOL Instant Messenger, Yahoo!
-Messenger and MSN Messenger.
-Reuters Messaging Interchange provides enterprise IM connectivity to those on Microsoft Office Communications Server (OCS), IBM Lotus Sametime and Cisco Jabber XCP.
+Messenger, and MSN Messenger.
+Reuters Messaging Interchange provides enterprise IM connectivity to those on Microsoft Office Communications Server (OCS), IBM Lotus Sametime, and Cisco Jabber XCP.